 The participants of this study were selected based on convenience sampling.
 The use of convenience sampling in this current study was due to the easy accessibility of reaching out to participants and their willingness to participate in the survey.
 This type of sampling is reasonable, and the participants selected are readily available to take part in the study (Etikan et al., 2016).
 The participants were 80 (N=80) teachers teaching in primary and secondary schools and in Malaysia's tertiary institutions.
-Appendix A provides detailed demographic information for the study participants.
+Table 1 shows the details of the demographic information of the samples involved in the study.